-Extreme weather and natural disasters caused large-scale power outages in many regions.
 Extreme weather events such as storms, droughts and heatwaves led to widespread power disruptions in 2024.
 Large-scale power supply interruptions plagued a broad swath of countries and regions, highlighting the need to increase resiliency against the growing weather impact on power systems.